 Who'd think as they wandered along the beach to Llanddwyn Island that one forest could be the cause of heated debate.
 Should the forest go because it interfers with the movement of sand and lowers water tables under it; or should it stay as a reserve for red squirrels, ravens, leaches, toads and shivering tourists sheltering from the elements?

-forest, a few hundred meters from where major excavation work occurred
+hundred meters from where major excavation work occurred earlier in

-earlier in 2015.
-I have been told by CCW staff that if the results show
+2015.
+I have been told by CCW staff that if the results show that

-that clearfelling the forest has increased water levels by a millimeter
+clearfelling the forest has increased water levels by a millimeter then

 These pages concentrate on the debate around the hydrological isssues such as 'does the forest effect water levels in the warren?'.

 What's the problem with the forest?

 Why all the fuss about a scrappy bit of pine forest?Waterlevels at Newborough